ZingerRitz/RoboCorp-Certificate-2-/README.md

 # This robot is made with pure python code utilising RPA Framework.
 # to Run the program run the Main.py file
 # Kernel to run the program is python
-# after extraction please select certification level 2 folder(Select this folder)
+# after extraction please select certification level 2 folder(Select this folder) for open robot option